 Black Hardwood Floors

-With today’s trends in some regions favoring darker stained flooring, black will always be a select crowd favorite somewhere.
-However one should think about the maintenance if you’re the choosey type or spend too much time obsessing over the condition of your floors.
+With today’s trends in some regions favoring darker stained flooring, black will always be a select crowd favorite.
+However, one should think about the maintenance if you’re the choosey type or spend too much time obsessing over the condition of your floors.

 Custom Stained On Site

 Walnut is a hardwood that has always been treasured.
-It won’t be jet black if that’s what you’re seeking.
+It won’t present heavy blacks if that’s what you’re seeking.
 Colors will be more on the chocolate side but does depend on the grade being chosen.
 It’s also a soft hardwood and can also take on color changes quickly in a natural finish.
 It should only be chosen with full knowledge of the pros and cons.